December performances & events

 A member of the Bennington College faculty for 23 years as both a teaching assistant and professor, Brooks there founded Ensemble V. He has been a student and collaborator with Cecil Taylor, Bill Dixon, Milford Graves, dancer Penny Campbell, dancer Patricia Bardi, Frank Wright, William Parker and many others.
 He was a founding member of the Boston Art Ensemble with Stan Strickland, Syd Smart and the late Hayes Burnett.
 Brooks was also a member of Brute Force, a group founded by the late Richard Daniels where he met Stan and Sydney, and the trumpeter, Ted Daniel.
 He remains indebted to all of these artists, and inspired by the integrity of their spiritual and artistic pursuits.

-Josh Berman, Eli Wallace, Ishmael Ali, and Bill Harris perform in at The Phoenix in Waterbury on Dec.
+The improvising quartet of Josh Berman, Eli Wallace, Ishmael Ali and Bill Harris performs at The Phoenix in Waterbury on Dec.
 3. Courtesy photo

 Outer Sounds is a concert series curated by Greg Davis at The Phoenix Gallery & Music Hall.
 An electronic musician from Burlington and owner of Autumn Records in Winooski, Davis has been curating and programming concerts for more than 20 years.
 Outer Sounds explores the worlds and intersections of electronic, experimental, avant-garde, improvised, ambient, drone, minimalist, free jazz, modern composition, psychedelic music and more.